-The clock is ticking on Meghan Markle and Prince Harry's fast approaching royal wedding, and it seems their finalized guest list is still in the works.
-However, fewer lucky ladies and gents might have received invites to the wedding of the year than we originally thought.
+The clock is ticking on Meghan Markle and Prince Harry's fast-approaching royal wedding, and it seems their finalized guest list is still in the works.
+However, fewer lucky ladies and gentlemen may have received invites to the wedding of the year than we originally thought.

 Harry and Markle mailed their unsurprisingly elegant wedding stationery at the end of March, dignifying the dress code as "uniform, morning coat, or lounge suit."
 But, this shortened guest list isn't too much of a shock, considering not all of their current guests received plus-ones on their invitations.
 While this could be considered a breach of proper wedding etiquette, these two have been known to play by their own rules.
 Plus, with social circles as large as theirs, it's understandable that they would pick and choose their guests wisely.

 Compared to previous royal weddings in general, this guest list is particularly trim.
 Prince William and Kate Middleton wed at Westminster Abbey in 2011, which does have a much larger seating capacity, with 1,900 guests in attendance.
 But, despite a much more intimate (well, by royal standards) wedding ceremony, Harry and Markle have decided to invite 2,640 members of the general public to the grounds of Windsor Castle to witness the wedding procession.
 More than 250 members of the British Armed Forces will also have a role in the big day.